asimihsan/udacity-carnd-t1-p3-behavioral-cloning/README.md

 I ended up trying many permutations of 4 convolutional layers and 1 fully connected layer.

+Moreover `hyperopt` seemed unable to decide is any kind of dropout was useful or not.
+Based on my intuition that dropout would have reduce overfitting for the flatten and dense layers, but that perhaps maxpooling was enough to reduce overfitting for the convolutional layers, I arbitrarily chose the values above.

-Also here are some general observations about using `hyperopt` in this way:
+Here are some general observations about using `hyperopt` in this way:

 -	I initially tried to optimize the kernel sizes and feature map sizes of convolutions and number of nodes in the fully-connected layers by representing these quantities are `hyperopt.hp.quniform`, i.e. uniformly-distributed values.
 I wasn't successful at all, even after ensuring that e.g. the number of feature maps increased for each layer of the convolutions, perhaps because of the size of the search space.
 I found that it's more fruitful to explicitly use `hyperopt.hp.choice` and provide a selection of e.g. 10 combinations to try out.
 - `hyperopt` is hard coded to make 20 random guesses before starting optimization based on the suggestion engine.
 In order to override this you need to do a little hack to set a value for `n_startup_jobs`.
 See [model.py lines 434:440](https://github.com/asimihsan/udacity-carnd-t1-p3-behavioral-cloning/blob/master/model.py#L434-L440).